 Good things about The Hoxton Holborn: it’s a stone’s throw from the West End, the beds are super comfy, the windows are double glazed and the coffee is excellent (your hangover will thank you).
 Bad things: nope, can’t think of any.

 There are 220 bedrooms to choose from, ranging from Shoebox to Biggy.
 Choose a boutique little bolthole if you’re literally looking to rest your head, or a larger room to languorously stretch out in and order room service.

 Buzzy neighbourhood restaurant Rondo serves as a great spot to start (or end) your night – get the Croissant French toast, banana, rum & raisin cream, no matter what time it is.
 Most impressive is the wine wall, showing off a large selection of Europe’s most exciting winemakers.

 Knowing that your safe haven is literally steps away from your next stop off, you can really let your hair down – give in to that last round of tequilas, knowing you don’t have to catch the last train (or ‘vomit comet’ as we affectionately call it) just this once.

 South Facing Festival

 We still can’t quite believe it, but open air concerts are back with a bang.
-South Facing offers one of the capital’s most diverse open air line ups (and the leafy location will filter out *most* of the screamy young Shoreditch crowd).
+South Facing offers one of the capital’s most diverse open air line ups.

 Breathing life back into the previously defunct Crystal Palace Bowl, the festival makes use of a genuinely stunning natural amphitheatre facing a lake, the stage appearing to float in a fashion so innovative it’s won numerous awards.